-It was into a 32-mile run that traverses three 6,000-foot balds in the Western North Carolina mountains that Doug Blackford realized a unique parallel — he had just completed his 32nd proton therapy treatment for prostate cancer.
+During a 32-mile run that traverses three 6,000-foot balds in the Western North Carolina mountains, Doug realized a unique parallel — he had just completed his 32nd proton therapy treatment for prostate cancer.

-A quick check of the list of side effects for radiation therapy quickly reveals why an extreme run more than three-quarters into a cancer treatment regimen is not to be recommended.
-They include incontinence, abdominal cramping, diarrhea and fatigue—among others.
+A quick check of the list of side effects for traditional radiation therapy quickly reveals why an extreme run in the middle of that type of cancer treatment would not be recommended.
+They include incontinence, abdominal cramping, diarrhea, and fatigue – just to name a few.

-Proton therapy isn’t your average radiation.
-Many patients choose proton therapy to avoid long-term side effects that often accompany surgery, brachytherapy or conventional radiation.
-In a recent survey of prostate cancer patients who had received multiple types of treatment, proton therapy patients reported much less occurrence of the long-term incontinence and impotence that other patients cited.
+In addition to the short-term benefits, proton therapy also reaps rewards for patients after treatment.
+Many patients choose proton therapy to avoid long-term side effects that often accompany surgery, brachytherapy, or traditional radiation.
+In a survey of prostate cancer patients, those who chose proton therapy reported much lower rates of incontinence and impotence compared to those who opted for other treatments.

-He joined a running group, and at the end of February, he will run his 15th annual Mt.
-Mitchell Challenge, a 40-mile trail race to the top of the tallest peak in the Eastern United States—and back.
 Doug says he often finds himself alone in his age group, or duking it out with a couple of others.
-During his treatment, he maintained his regular running schedule while staying in Knoxville for treatment.
+During his treatment, he maintained his regular running schedule.
 The fact that he realized he ran 32 miles following the same number of treatments was simply coincidence, an observation he enjoyed sharing with his friends.

 And then Doug just kept running.